Vyral/brad-cohen/_posts/2018-10-15-6-simple-things-that-turn-off-potential-buyers.md

 {% include pullquote.html %}

 **4. Cluttered rooms.** 15% of buyers are disappointed by a cluttered room.
-The solution is simple: clean up.
+The solution is simple: Clean up.
 It makes the house feel larger and removes distraction, helping the buyer feel they can make it their own.

 **5. Over-the-top decor.** 14% report this as unappealing.
 While a certain style may work for you, you want buyers to see a house full of possibilities.
 Taking away the more outrageous decorations can help the imaginations of potential buyers run wild.